-Economic indicators over the past few years point to a strong and thriving economy.
+Economic indicators over the past few years point to a strong, growing, and thriving economy.
 U.S. gross domestic product has improved beyond market expectations.
 Trading with other countries is becoming more fair.
 Wages in our country have increased; people are both saving and spending more.
 Currently, the unemployment rate in the U.S. is historically low at about 3.8%.
 Wisconsin’s unemployment is even lower at 2.4% or below. https://www.bls.gov/web/laus/mstrtcr1.gif

 Bankruptcy is Impacted By Strong Economy

-One may wonder how bankruptcy filings may be impacted by the current economy.
+One may wonder how bankruptcy may be impacted by the current economy.
 (Or, vice-versa.)
 During a recession, there are more bankruptcy cases.
 Does the thriving economy equate to less consumer debt?
 Is there still a need for personal bankruptcy?
 This article addresses these questions and provides insight into the current day as it relates to debt relief and bankruptcy.

 Influence Economy has on Bankruptcy

 In a solid economy, does the need for bankruptcy disappear?
 On the contrary; the need for bankruptcy protection remains, regardless of whether the economy is weak or strong.
 There are logical reasons for this observation:

 • A consumer’s higher debt than income ratio continues to align with the need to file bankruptcy.
 As more people enter the workforce, they may take on more credit that they can pay back.

 • Bankruptcy demographics, especially age, are a growing factor.
 Regardless if one has insurance or not, and more due to living on a fixed income.

 • People desire to protect their assets and responsibly take care of their family.
 This is true for finances in both good & struggling economic situations.

 • Life events & accidents that take a toll on folks financially are unexpected.
 Bills can pile up, regardless of the economy.
 This includes the diagnoses & treatment of medical conditions.